Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 - Must sign a statement confirming that they understand our attendance policy.
 Three tardies equal one absence and five absences will result in immediate dismissal from our program.

-No. Although we would like to accept every eligible Veteran, Wounded Warrior, or Transitioning Service Member, Workshops for Warriors is limited to accepting 50-60 students per four-month semester.
+Although we would like to accept every eligible veteran, wounded warrior, or transitioning service member, Workshops for Warriors is limited to accepting 50-60 students per four-month semester.

 What does it cost to train one student at Workshops for Warriors?

-It costs $20,268 to train one student per semester on over $6 million worth of the latest technology equipment with the best instructors in America.
+It costs $25,000 to train one student per semester in Machining for Warriors and $25,040 one student per semester in Welding for Warriors.
+The students train on over $6 million worth of the latest technology equipment with the best instructors in America.
 This results in a job-ready graduate eager to integrate into America’s Advanced Manufacturing Workforce.

 That seems like a lot, why?

 Quality costs money.
 Our instructors are nationally recognized masters of their craft that are highly sought after.
 Our machines are costly to maintain, repair, and keeping running each and every day.
-Our monthly costs are approximately $200,000 per month because of the electricity it takes to run the equipment.
-Despite the fact that we keep overhead costs low with 87% of funds going straight to student programs, we offer classes day and night to accommodate our students who may have day jobs, so we’re open well beyond 40 hours per week.
+Our program costs are approximately $375,000 per month because of the electricity it takes to run the equipment.
+Despite the fact that we keep overhead costs low with 83% of funds going straight to student programs.

 How many graduates per year?

 Our graduating classes have continued to grow each semester.
-Currently, we are limited to accepting between 50-60 full time and part time students per semester with approximately 40 graduating per semester.
+Currently, we are limited to accepting between 50-60 full time students, graduating an estimated 150 students per year.

 Have you spoken with politicians?